larscom/gitlab-ci-dashboard/README.md

 ## 🔀 Reverse proxy

-Below is a working config for a `Caddy` reverse proxy server to serve the dashboard on a different path. (default path for the dashboard is: `/`)
+Below is a working config for a `Caddy` reverse proxy server to serve the dashboard on a different path.

 ```bash
 :80 {